hardi17/DaggerTestDemo/README.md

 -> Ease of unit test and reusable code.

 simple dagger demo with Application class.
-- Intention to made this tutorial to help you who wants to take the baby steps like me :-)
+- Intention to made this tutorial to help you who wants to take the baby step to learn dagger in kotlin :-)
 - In this examle how to set up dagger in your Android project from the scratch.
 - How to impement Dagger into Project?